 If it so happens that you are in a class and wishing that you’d skipped those last two extra slices of pizza because it’s making you feel nauseous, no worries.
 Chill out in child’s pose or lay on your back until you feel like joining in again.
 Or lay there all class long if you feel like it.
 Or if you feel light headed because it’s been six hours since you’ve eaten and your teacher is driving you hard, stop and chill!
 It’s your class, your body and your decision.
 Yoga is not a competition and there is nothing to prove.

-Every yogi should listen to what they’re bodies are telling them, before, during and after class.
+Every yoga teacher training in Vancouver BC should listen to what they’re bodies are telling them, before, during and after class.
 Always, actually.